 Nonlinear date-time axis that accepts date-time values and renders data based on its index.

-Charts supports opposed axis being rendered in a side opposite to the default position.
+Axis being rendered in the opposite side of the default position.

 The best possible axis ranges and intervals are calculated automatically based on the given values.
 The ranges can also be further customized using range padding.